dfinity/motoko/stdlib/examples/produce-exchange/README.md

 outside the PES but are also present in the file `actor.as`, in terms of types defined in `model.as`.

-**Interface boundary**: The actor interface boundary only uses types from `types.as`, and none from `model.as`; the implementation details of this actor behavior are subject to change over time (including changes to `model.as`), independently of the standards' own evolution.
+**Interface boundary**: The actor interface boundary only uses types from `types.as`, and none from `model.as`; the implementation details of this file and its use in the actor behavior are both subject to change over time, independently of the standards' own evolution.
 We include the full implementation details here because the associated behavior is needed to define the semantics of the PES, as explained above.